pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/branch.md

 Each branch has a `HEAD` which references the latest commit in the branch.
 Pachyderm pipelines look at the `HEAD` of the branch for changes and, if they detect new changes, trigger a job.
 When you commit a new change, the `HEAD` of the branch moves to the latest commit.

+Sometimes you might see no `HEAD` in a branch.
+This happens when a branch does not have any commits yet or if all commits were deleted.
+This can also occur if you create a pipeline that takes an input that does not yet exist.
+In the example below, the `test` branch does not have a `HEAD`.

 To view a list of branches in a repo, run the `pachctl list branch` command.